Click here for

 - o Complete all learning module activities in a timely manner

-- o Have reliable access to the Internet with a recent version of an Internet Browser
+- Have reliable access to the Internet with a recent version of an Internet Browser

-- • You are expected to be familiar with the guidelines of the American Psychological Association Style Guide when referencing all research sources
+- Be familiar with the guidelines of the American Psychological Association Style Guide when referencing all research sources

-- • You are expected to be an active participant by attending on-campus sessions and/or logging into the course on a regular basis and posting to discussion forums
+- Be an active participant by attending on-campus sessions and/or logging into the course on a regular basis and posting to discussion forums

-- • You are expected to demonstrate academic integrity and respect for other participants by using appropriate Netiquette
+- Demonstrate academic integrity and respect for other participants by using appropriate Netiquette

-- • You are expected to demonstrate accountability by completing all course readings, assignments, discussions, projects, and assessments in a timely manner
+- Demonstrate accountability by completing all course readings, assignments, discussions, projects, and assessments in a timely manner

-- • You are expected to have basic computer literacy - know how to:
+- Have basic computer literacy - know how to:

-- o use word processing to create text documents
+- use word processing to create text documents

-- o read and send e-mail, including handling of e-mail attachments
+- read and send e-mail, including handling of e-mail attachments

-- o use an Internet browser to search for information and view web pages
+- use an Internet browser to search for information and view web pages

-- o manage electronic files to create and save files and to compress and uncompress files
+- manage electronic files to create and save files and to compress and uncompress files

 - COURSE MATERIALS

-- o Supplemental materials may also be provided throughout the course in the form of:
+- o Supplemental materals may also be provided throughout the course in the form of:

-- o Electronic storage media, which can be any of the following depending on your computer:
+- o Electronic storage media, which can be any of the following:

-- ‡ Optical Discs - CD-R or CD-RW discs (if used, multiple dics may be required)
+- o Optical Discs - CD-R or CD-RW discs

-- ‡ USB Flash drive (also known as jump drives or thumb drives) - recommended
+- o USB Flash drive (also known as jump drives or thumb drives) - recommended

 - o Paper